andrey-vasilyev/hilbert_curve/readme.md

 ## Usage

-When running use press 'a' to decrease curve order, press 'z' to increase and press 'q' to quit
+When running press 'a' to decrease curve order, press 'z' to increase it and press 'q' to quit